forbes/ad-inspector/README.md

 Assuming you have no errors, you should be able to see your files on your local host (http://127.0.0.1:8080/).

+## Chrome Extension

-To add chrome extension for local development:
+To add extension to chrome for local development:
+- After your changes, run `npm run build`
+- Once the build file is finished (loader.js)
 - Navigate to `chrome://extensions/` in chrome browser
 - Select 'Load Unpacked'
 - Select `src` folder of Ad Inspector project, extension will be added to chrome